emukidid/SNES_APU_SD/README.md

 - SRAM to cache tracks (CaitSith2)
 - Interface APU as direct memory (CaitSith2)
 - RTC for nice things
-- Restore PC loading code and have the mode switch at runtime

 ### Hardware required
 - Early NTSC SNES or Super Famicom with modular APU